papatangosierra/serifu/README.md

     	- 9.3
     	Keiichi: Hi, do you have such as a way to deal with real bad senpais.

 Serifu is meant to be relatively un-opinionated, but one opinion its author does hold is that page and panel numbering should be tracked automatically.
-When accurate page or panel numbers are necessary, they can be derived at parse time.
+The structure of Serifu is such that accurate page and panel numbers can be derived at parse time, freeing the translator from entering and tracking them manually.

-Text after the `-` or `#` characters but _before_ the next newline is ignored.
+As such, text after the `#` or `-` characters but _before_ the next newline is ignored.
 This means that from the parser's perspective,

     # Page One Billion
         - 888.123
         Deunan: There's something screwy about these numbers, Bri.

-followed by
+    # Page -666
+        - 666.???
+        * tick tick tick
+        - π
+        Deunan: They don't make sense.

-    #
+    # Page
         -
         Briareos: What numbers?

-would be perfectly valid.
+would be perfectly valid, and would refer to three sequential pages, the second of which has two panels.
+Text following `#` or `-` characters is meant as a convenience to make scripts more readable.

 The expectation is that well-behaved Serifu editing software will automatically insert page and panel numbers, updating them as necessary when the script changes and freeing the translator or editor from the need to do so manually.

-### Translation Text
+### Script Text

 #### Text Lines

-Any line _not_ beginning with an `#`, `-`, `*`, or `!` is interpreted as a Text Line.
+Any line _not_ beginning with an `#`, `-`, `*`, or `!` is interpreted as a **Text Line**.

-A Text Line must have a Source and Text, separated by a single colon: ":".
+A Text Line consists of a Source and Content, separated by a single colon: ":".

     	Ayukawa: Hmm.

 Text Lines are meant to be used for any and all text in the script that's not an onomatopoetic sound effect.
-Character dialogue and asides, narration, captions, diegetic text appearing in the artwork itself (e.g. signs, labels, etc.) would all be represented by
+Character dialogue and asides, narration, captions, diegetic text appearing in the artwork itself (e.g. signs, labels, etc.) would all be represented by Text Lines.

-A Text Line may be given an optional Style, which is indicated by a forward slash character after the Source, before the colon:
+A Text Line may be given an optional **Style**, which is indicated by a forward slash character after the Source, before the colon:

     	Kyosuke/Excited: A-Ayukawa...!

 A Text Style would typically be used to indicate an alternate font or typographical style from the way a given Text Line would normally appear.

-Different projects have different levels of specificity they require in a script, and Serifu's Label and Style fields are meant to be freeform enough to accommodate a wide variety of editorial needs.
+Different projects have different levels of specificity they require in a script, and Serifu's Source and Style fields are meant to be freeform enough to accommodate a wide variety of editorial needs.

 Spaces or tabs immediately before or after the colon are ignored, so the following Dialogue Lines are equivalent: